pelvisawareness_admin UTI Leave a Comment

 Besides our female anatomy, there are other risk factors that can lead to UTIs.
 Certain types of birth control, such as diaphragms or spermicidal agents may be a risk factor.
 Post-menopausal women often see a change in the urinary tract caused by a decline in estrogen, and that may open the door to infection.

-And, sexual activity has been defined as a risk factor, as well as having a new sexual partner.3 Even with post-menopausal women, studies have shown an increase in risk of UTI after sexual intercourse.4
+And, sexual activity has been defined as a risk of infection, as well as having a new sexual partner.3 Even with post-menopausal women, studies have shown an increase in risk of UTI after sexual intercourse.4

 That doesn’t mean sex is bad.
 It simply means there could be bacteria introduced during sex that could lead to a UTI.
 You can help prevent that bacteria from taking hold by emptying your bladder soon after intercourse, and changing your birth control method to avoid diaphragms, or unlubricated or spermicide-treated condoms, as they can contribute to bacterial growth.1